frenchie4111/frenchie4111.github.io/_posts/2018-05-20-Retro-OpenAI-Collision-Map.md

 The basic structure of the network starts with several **down** convolutional layers, that reduce the image size while adding depth.
 These are followed by several **up** layers, up sampling the previous layer applying convolutions, and concatenating the output with the **down** convolutional output of the same size.
-Optionally **straight** convolutional layers can be added between image resizes for more model depth.
+Optionally, **straight** convolutional layers can be added between image resizes for more model depth.